All-Time List of Canadian Transit Systems

 Note

-Grand Trunk? self-propelled steam car The Grand Trunk Railway Company and its successor operated frequent passenger shuttle service over the International Railway Bridge between Fort Erie, Ontario, Canada, and Black Rock, New York, USA, for many years.
+Grand Trunk? self-propelled steam car commuter rail The Grand Trunk Railway Company and its successor operated frequent passenger shuttle service over the International Railway Bridge between Fort Erie, Ontario, Canada, and Black Rock, New York, USA, for many years.
 The bridge opened in 1873.
 The GTR was placed under government control in 1919, Canadian National Railways administration in 1920, and fully integrated with the CNR in 1923.
 Shuttle service probably discontinued in the 1930s.

 GT International Bridge car (CN archives)